-The Commissioners shall conduct meetings in accordance with Robert's Rules of Order as modified by the Commissioners.
+The Mayor and Commissioners shall conduct meetings in accordance with Robert's Rules of Order as modified by the Mayor and Commissioners.
 It shall keep minutes of its proceedings and enter therein the yeas, nays or abstentions upon final action of any question, resolution or ordinance or at any other time if required by any one (1) member.
 The minutes shall be open to public inspection.

 § C3-9.
 Vacancies.
 [Amended 12-6-1983 by Res.
 No. 83-1; 2-6-1990 by Res.
 No. 90-1; Amended 8-2-2016 by Ch.
 Res.
-No. 2016-02]
+No. 2016-02, 12-6-2022 by Res.
+2022-01]

-- A. If, during the term for which a Commissioner is elected, his office shall be vacated for any of the reasons listed in § C3-9B, the vacancy so created shall be filled by appointment of the Mayor for the remainder of the unexpired term, subject to approval and confirmation by a majority of the remaining Commissioners.
-In the event that a vacancy should arise in the office of Mayor, the remaining Commissioners shall elect a new Mayor from among said Commissioners to serve the remainder of the Mayor's term, said election to require approval of the remaining Commissioners, excluding the Commissioner so elected.
-The vacancy on the Board of Commissioners created by the election of a Commissioner as the new Mayor as aforesaid shall be filled pursuant to the procedure for appointing a new Commissioner set forth at the beginning of this section. - B. A vacancy shall occur for the following reasons: - (1) Resignation. - (2) Criminal conduct, including a violation of Chapter 8 of the Code of the Town of Perryville. - (3) Death.
+A. If, during the term for which a Commissioner is elected, the Commissioner's office shall be vacated for any of the reasons listed in § C3-9B, the vacancy so created shall be filled by appointment of the Mayor for the remainder of the unexpired term, subject to approval and confirmation by a majority of the remaining Commissioners.
+In the event that a vacancy should arise in the office of

+Mayor, the remaining Commissioners shall elect a new Mayor from among said Commissioners to serve the remainder of the Mayor's term, said election to require approval of the remaining Commissioners, excluding the Commissioner so elected.
+The vacancy on the Mayor and Commissioners created by the election of a Commissioner as the new Mayor as aforesaid shall be filled pursuant to the procedure for appointing a new Commissioner set forth at the beginning of this subsection.

-- (4) Ceasing to reside in the Town of Perryville. - (5) Upon motion approved by the affirmative vote of a majority of the remaining members of the Mayor and Commissioners, failing to attend three consecutive town meetings, in person or by authorized remote participation.
+- B. A vacancy shall occur for the following reasons: - (1) Resignation. - (2) Criminal conduct, including a violation of Chapter 8 of the Code of the Town of Perryville. - (3) Death. - (4) Ceasing to reside in the Town of Perryville. - (5) Removal from offices the result of a recall vote as provided in § C3-11. - (6) Failing to attend three consecutive Town Meetings or three consecutive Work Sessions, in person or by authorized remote participation.